 Members of Woodstock Neighborhood Association drafted a Woodstock Neighborhood Plan that was adopted by the Portland City Council in 1995.
 Policies, objectives and action items provide vision and direction for the neighborhood.
 Chapters cover neighborhood history as well as visions for the future.
 Although now outdated, this plan offers perspective on the history of development of the neighborhood.
 Reference copies are available at the Woodstock Community Center and the Woodstock Branch Library.
 Copies are also available for purchase for $5 from the City of Portland Planning Bureau, 1900 SW 4th Ave., 4th Floor, 503-823-7700.

 In 2014, Woodstock Neighborhood Association partnered with the Woodstock Community Business Association, Woodstock Stakeholders (Woodstock’s commercial property owners group) and Reed College on a Woodstock Visioning Project also known as the Woodstock Charrette.
 A four-day, community visioning process led by the National Charrette Institute brought together many Woodstock residents and business and property owners to consider and have input to zoning and design questions that may very well shape future development in the commercial section of Woodstock.
-The final report is due to be released in early 2015.
+The final report can be downloaded here.

 Woodstock does not exist in a vacuum.
 The neighborhood blends seamlessly into its adjoining neighborhoods.
 In one case (Ardenwald-Johnson), there is an overlapping section claimed by two different neighborhood associations.
 All of these SE Portland neighborhoods are supported by the nonprofit neighborhood coalition known as SE Uplift.
 Here is a list of all the neighborhoods, plus a couple other neighborhood-focused nonprofits, that border on Woodstock: